 Program Associate, The Harding Fund--Advancement--Responsible for the development and management of a comprehensive, strategic, integrated effort to grow Harding’s base of annual donors.
 Develop long-term and short-term goals and strategies including direct mail campaigns, maintaining a call center, and e-mail campaigns.
 Provide organization, production and maintenance of annual campaign materials and data.

-Postal Services Technician--Post Office--Under direct supervision provides bulk-mailing service to the various departments on campus, sorts and distributes the federal and campus mail to correct boxes for students, faculty, and staff; assists customers at the window answering questions and the delivery of packages processes and delivers incoming mail and parcels to customers.
+Postal Services Technician--Postal Services--Under direct supervision provides bulk-mailing service to the various departments on campus, sorts and distributes the federal and campus mail to correct boxes for students, faculty, and staff; assists customers at the window answering questions and the delivery of packages processes and delivers incoming mail and parcels to customers.
 Performs a range of basic office support activities for the department such as answering phones, directing calls, providing customer service, and performing routine clerical duties, data entry, and/or word processing work as assigned.

 Harding University is an Equal Opportunity Employer and does not unlawfully discriminate in employment on the basis of race, color, religion, national or ethnic origin, age, sex, disability or prior military service.
 Preference is given to persons whose lives exhibit respect for and support of the goals of Christian education.
 Unlawful discrimination is prohibited by Title VII of the Civil Rights Act of 1964, Age Discrimination in Employment Act of 1967, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and other applicable laws.